kofrasa/adaka/README.md

 ## MongoDB Query and Update Support

 This package uses the [mingo](https://npmjs.com/package/mingo) library for MongoDB query language support and loads only the basic supported `query`, `projection`, `expression`, and all `update` operators by default.
 Refer to the [readme](https://www.npmjs.com/package/mingo) page for more information.

+The `mingo` libray is added as a **peer dependency** to enable users to select only required operators using the `context` option so that tree-shaking can work effectively.
+Basic `mingo` operators are loaded into the global context by default.

 ## TODO